platern/fapi-connector/README.md

 ## Getting started

-Client registrations will be stored in a SQLite file at `prisma/clients.db`.
+Client registrations are stored locally in a SQLite file at `prisma/clients.db`.

 ### Prerequisites